About Supplements

 Lack of Supplement Industry Oversight

 When you buy a supplement, you may not know what you're getting.
-Unless a product has been USP or NSF tested, you're buying a pig in a poke.
-In the worst cases of abusing the public, products can contain contaminants, undeclared drugs, or toxic substances.
-Adulteration of herbal remedies with prescription medications is not uncommon.
-Because government oversight is lacking, health authorities and regulatory agencies might not intervene until people have been harmed.
+Unless a product has been USP, NSF or UL independently tested, you're buying a pig in a poke.
+In the worst cases of abusing the public, products may contain dangerous contaminants, undeclared drugs, or otherwise be toxic.
+Adulteration of Chinese herbal remedies with prescription medications is not uncommon.
+Because government oversight is lacking, health authorities and regulatory agencies might not intervene until enough people have been harmed.

 The FDA maintains a database of health-related products that have had been a concern.
 These products have been the subjects of warning letters, online advisories, recalls, public notifications, and press releases.
 Although the FDA’s database includes only a small fraction of the potentially hazardous products marketed to consumers online and in retail establishments, it is still worth checking the list before purchasing any dietary supplements.